Investigating the diversity and stylization of contemporary user generated visual arts in the complexity entropy plane: Results

 Higher \textit{H} is associated with lesser degrees of IE and SIFT similarity among the artworks over time, as revealed by both platforms of our research.
 Similarly, higher levels of \textit{C} are significantly associated with lesser degrees of IE and SIFT similarity.
 The \textit{H} of artworks in both platforms are skewed to the left (DeviantArt: skewness = -1.95; Bēhance: skewness = -1.04), whereas the \textit{C} is relatively symmetrical (DeviantArt: skewness = 0.2; Bēhance: skewness = 0.02).

 A distribution of given years’ images in the \textit{C}-\textit{H} space is likely to include a wider variety of styles along with an increase in image diversity within the given year group upon the following conditions.
-First, when an average movement (direction of increases in \textit{C} and \textit{H}) occurs toward the upper right \textit{C}-\textit{H} region, which is the optimal direction of the upper left (similar, unexplored, sparse) and lower right (diverse, explored, dense) \textit{C}-\textit{H} region.
+First, when an average movement (direction of increases in \textit{C} and \textit{H}) occurs toward the upper-right \textit{C}-\textit{H} region, which is the optimal direction of the upper-left (similar, unexplored, sparse) and lower-right (diverse, explored, dense) \textit{C}-\textit{H} region.
 Additionally, when the distribution (large \textit{H} variance) is made on the entropy \textit{H} axis.

-We now partially examine the robustness of the ARMA results through patterns of the local stylistic diversity visualized over binned areas of a partitioned \textit{C}-\textit{H} region (\textit{C}: 0 - 0.31, \textit{H}: 0.5 – 1; see Fig. \ref{Fig. 3 a-f}).
-Overall, the sample count plots (Fig. \ref{Fig. 3 a-f}a, d) show that the most densely populated area is to the lower right \textit{C}-\textit{H} region with given embedding parameters, \textit{dx} = \textit{dy} = 2.
+We now partially examine the robustness of the ARMA results through patterns of the local stylistic diversity visualized over binned areas of a partitioned \textit{C}-\textit{H} region (\textit{C}: 0 - 0.31, \textit{H}: 0.5 - 1; see Fig. \ref{Fig. 3 a-f}).
+Overall, the sample count plots (Fig. \ref{Fig. 3 a-f}a, d) show that the most densely populated area is to the lower-right \textit{C}-\textit{H} region with given embedding parameters, $d_x = d_y = 2$.
 This confirms that there is likely to be a strong correlation between image diversity and the highly concentrated \textit{C}-\textit{H} region, where previous art-historical styles with great image diversity are positioned.
 Hence, the more artworks where entropy \textit{H} is greater, the greater image diversity there is likely to be.

 In terms of observing image diversity manifested in the \textit{C}-\textit{H} region, we first measure the mean value of pairwise cosine similarity of IE of all the samples from each accountable \textit{C}-\textit{H} bin.
 Subsequently, we measure the mean value of pairwise Jaccard similarity of SIFT features of randomly subsampled artworks from each accountable \textit{C}-\textit{H} bin.
 The results altogether reveal that the highly dense \textit{C}-\textit{H} area tends to reflect less image similarity.
 The IE similarity (Fig. \ref{Fig. 3 a-f}b, e) and SIFT similarity (Fig. \ref{Fig. 3 a-f}c, f) plots demonstrate that at a given level of entropy \textit{H}, higher complexity \textit{C} is likely to be associated with greater intragroup image diversity (also see Fig. SI \ref{Fig. S4 a-f} for the supporting results of the WikiArt images previously mapped for Fig. \ref{Fig. 1 a-c}a).